ibm-watson-data-lab/shopping-list-model-js/README.md

 console.log(groceriesItemList.get(1).title);    // Pears
 ```

-#### Find Shopping List Items for a Shopping List from a Database
+#### Find a List of Shopping List Items for a Shopping List from a Database

-Use a Shopping List Repository to read a Shopping List Item List from the database when you know the `_id` value of the parent Shopping List:
+Use a Shopping List Repository to find a List of Shopping List Items from the database when you know the `_id` value of the parent Shopping List:

 ```javascript
 const { ShoppingListFactory, ShoppingListRepositoryPouchDB } = require("ibm-shopping-list-model");